Courmayeur Ski Lifts & Terrain

 • Rip the advanced trails & off piste into the Bertolini chair.

-• Go the backcountry routes into Dolonne or Zerotta in the Val Veny via the ancient Arp cable car.
-Check snow conditions before attempting the Valonne Arpetta.
-Be prepared to push a bit on the last bit to Zerotta (snowboarders – you are walking!)
+• Go the backcountry routes into Dolonne via Arpetta or Zerotta via the Val Veny couloir descents from the ancient Arp cable car.
+Check snow conditions down in the valley before attempting the Vallonne Arpetta.
+Be prepared to push a bit on the last bit to Zerotta (snowboarders - you are walking!)

 • Ski directly to the door of the best après location in Courmayeur at the Super G Hotel, Plan Chécrouit.
 Afterward, ski the valley trail down or download on the lifts.